Egg Diet: How To Lose 10 Kilos In Two Weeks! - Breaking Latest News

-Just lose 10 kilos in two weeks?
-That doesn’t sound feasible at first, but it’s actually possible – with the egg diet.
+Lose 10 kilos in just two weeks?
+That doesn’t sound possible at first, but it actually is – with the egg diet.
 But is it really healthy to only eat eggs for weeks?

 A study by Saint Louis University in the US state of Missouri has shown that you can actually shed the pounds with eggs.
 Eggs are high in protein but low in carbohydrates.
 This burns the fat reserves in the body – which means: you lose weight.
 The protein, on the other hand, also promotes muscle growth.